edinburghhacklab/hacklab-training/syllabuses/Workshop/Bantam Lathe/syllabus.md

 - Keep foot on or near brake at all times.

 ### Loading and Unloading Tools
-- Lock toolholder in table
+- Lock toolholder in cross slide.
-- Verify height of tool
+- Verify height of tool.
-    - Close chuck jaws and bring cutter to near centre
+    - Close chuck jaws and bring cutter to near centre.
-    - Tool should be in line with centre of chuck
+    - Tool should be in line with centre of chuck.
+- Verify alignment of tool.
+    - Tool should be at a 2-3º angle relative to face of chuck, with cutting edge closer to chuck than tool body.

 ### Changing Chuck
 - Move each of the sockets until the mark on the socket lines up with the mark on the body.